 Divorce is often a complex and emotionally charged process, especially when it comes to dividing assets like the marital home.
-Evaluative mediation, combined with a Certified Divorce Lending Professional (CDLP®) expertise, can provide a valuable pathway to navigate these challenges and reach equitable solutions.
+Evaluative mediation, combined with the expertise of a Certified Divorce Lending Professional (CDLP®), can provide a valuable pathway to navigate these challenges and reach equitable solutions.

 In evaluative mediation, the subject-matter expert may: